iwaldman/ipfs-image-dapp/README.md

     You may want to pass in a blocktime.
 Otherwise, it's difficult to track things like loading indicators because Ganache will mine instantly.

-    <strong>Note</strong>: I've noticed that using a blocktime while running `truffle test` causes issues.
+    <strong>Note</strong>: We've noticed that using a blocktime while running `truffle test` causes issues.

     ```bash
     // 3 second blocktime